 Twice as good as one

-Whatever you do, don't visit the fountain at one o'clock in the afternoon or at the end of the day, you will be met with a crowd of tourists who will probably ruin your experience.
+Whatever you do, don't visit the fountain at one o'clock in the afternoon or at the end of the day, you'll be met with a throng of tourists who will probably ruin your experience.### Beware of pickpockets

 It probably goes without saying, but you can't bathe in the water of the Trevi Fountain like in the iconic scene from 'La dolce vita'.
 Well, by all means, you can, and take a picture if you want to, but the "entrance" fee is a €500 fine.
 In case you are thinking of taking the risk, do it right: it is best to do it in the early morning, when the fountain will be more beautiful and there will be fewer tourists and police around.